ahamilton144/hamilton-2021-EMODPS-financial-risk/README.md

 ## Setup
 * Clone the model from this GitHub repository
 * Install Python dependencies in virtual environment.
 All synthetic data generation, data analysis, and figure production are set up to run on my Windows laptop, using a linux bash shell (WSL, Ubuntu 18.04 LTS), and Python 3.6.9.
-All Python dependencies can be installed with pip using the steps below.
-If using a different setup, you may have to make alterations to this workflow - If using a different package manager than pip (such as Anaconda), install all packages listed at the top of the Python files in `code/synthetic_data_and_moea_plots`.
+You will need to install all packages listed at the top of the Python files in `code/synthetic_data_and_moea_plots`.
-  * `python3 -m venv .venv` - This will create a virtual environment.
-  * `source .venv/bin/activate` - Activate virtual environment.
-  * `pip3 install -r requirements.txt`
 * The MOO and ESA are set up to run on [THECUBE](https://www.cac.cornell.edu/wiki/index.php?title=THECUBE_Cluster), a cluster housed at Cornell University.
 THECUBE uses the slurm scheduler.
 Submission scripts and makefiles may need to be altered to accomodate different setups.
 * Obtain additional software
   * Download the [Borg MOEA](http://borgmoea.org/) source code